mendix/docs/content/developerportal/deploy/general.md

 ## 6 Cloud Foundry

 From within the Modeler, you can deploy directly to Cloud Foundry-based platforms.
-To get started, see [cf-mendix-buildpack](https://github.com/mendix/cf-mendix-buildpack) and [Deploy a Mendix App to Cloud Foundry](/deployment/cloud-foundry/index).
+To get started, see [cf-mendix-buildpack](https://github.com/mendix/cf-mendix-buildpack) and [Cloud Foundry](cloud-foundry-deploy).

 ## 7 Docker and Kubernetes